passdan/BioinformaticiansToolbox/RNAseq_downstream_interpretation.md

-# RNAseq Funtional and Network Analysis
+# RNAseq Functional and Network Analysis

 There are a huge number of tools for performing further analysis based on your RNAseq Differentially Expressed Gene results.
 Here are just a few tools that can help explore your data further and gain novel insights.